About-France.com A guide to French cheese

 Blue cheeses

-The most famous of France's blue cheeses, though not necessarily the best.
-Roquefort is Appellation contrôlée cheese, made from sheep's milk, and has been the object of intense and successful marketing, making it into a virtually industrial product.
-Though made in the "causses" mountains of southern France, in the department of the Aveyron, and matured in caves, a lot of the milk used in the making of Roquefort is imported into the region.
+Roquefort - The most famous French blue cheese, though not necessarily the best.
+Roquefort is an Appellation contrôlée cheese, made from the milk of one single breed of sheep, the "Lacaune" breed.
+The cheese has been made since the Middle Ages, and has been famous for many centuries; more recently it has been the object of intense and successful marketing.
+Over 18,000 tons of Roquefort are manufactured each year, and the cheese is exported worldwide.
+Made in the "causses" mountains of southern France, in the department of the Aveyron, and matured in caves.
+In the past, a lot of the milk used in the making of Roquefort is imported into the region; but the cheese's success has led to a development of sheep rearing in the Aveyron, and all the milk used in Roquefort is now sourced locally.

 Goat's cheeses: